gbeltrao/squidex-docs/01-getting-started/03-installation.md

 #### HTTP Error 504 - Method not allowed

 This can happen when you try to make an API call with the PUT or DELETE Verb.
-For example when you use the Management UI.
+For example when you use the management UI.
 The reason is that WebDAV might be installed on your server and it blocks these verbs.
 You have to add the following lines to the `Web.config` file.

     <system.webServer>
         <modules runAllManagedModulesForAllRequests="false">